Essay Series

 What unbundles

-The important question is not who captures more value inside the old machine.
-It is which parts of the old machine we no longer need.
+The interesting question isn't who grabs more value inside the old machine.
+It's which parts of the machine we still need.

-I have watched this in my own work, though the scene compressed faster than I expected.
-A year ago I was thinking about teams of three.
-Now I'm doing what those teams used to do, alone, across two products.
-On one of them, contracted in, I built the design system and then, instead of producing 2D mockups in Figma, built the app itself in React.
-Three weeks of solo work produced what would have taken a team of developers six months.
-The team can run it, click through it, and respond at a fidelity that was not possible before.
+I've watched this in my own work, faster than I expected.
+A year ago I was thinking in terms of teams of three.
+Now I'm doing what those teams did, alone, across two products.
+On one of them I built the design system and then, instead of handing static Figma mockups to someone else to interpret, built the app itself in React.
+Three weeks of solo work produced what would once have been scoped as a six-month developer effort.
+Not because I turned into six people.
+Because the handoffs disappeared.

-What surprised me was the shape, not the speed.
-The work is no longer organized around handoffs.
-It is organized around what the problem actually requires.
-Take the handoffs out, and a lot of what looked like work turns out to have been overhead.
+That's not a productivity bump.
+It changes the shape of the organization around the work.
+The work stops being organized around handoffs and starts being organized around what the problem actually needs.
+Pull the handoffs out and a lot of what looked like work turns out to have been overhead.

-If AI were only a better cost-cutting tool inside the existing system, the bleak advice would be basically correct.
-Buying the Mag 7 may be a hedge.
-It is not a civilizational plan.
+If AI were only a sharper cost-cutting tool inside the institutions we already have, the bleak advice would be roughly correct, and buying the biggest beneficiaries would be a reasonable hedge.
+It still wouldn't be a plan.

 What to do now